SEND Provision

 Support during Unstructured Time

-Student Support Officers can provide targeted support programmes that are designed to bolster or improve social skills.
-In addition to such support, we also have designated safe places at lunchtime available to all students and will also put in place peer support groups or a buddy system for children new to the school or requiring additional social support.
+Learning Mentors can provide targeted support programmes that are designed to bolster or improve social skills.
+In addition to such support, we also have designated safe places at lunchtime available to all students and will also put in place peer support groups or a buddy system for students new to the school or requiring additional social support.

 Education and Health Care Plans (EHCP)